-You should also use these meetings as an opportunity to discuss upcoming projects, assign projects that might be in their area of interest, or give them an opportunity to learn new skills and get more facetime with senior leaders.
+You should also use these meetings as an opportunity to discuss upcoming projects, assign projects that might be in their area of interest, or give them a chance to learn new skills and get more time with senior leaders.

 Additional resources on professional development

-That said, 1-on-1s won’t always be lighthearted chit chat or come with easy resolutions.
+That said, 1-on-1s won’t always be lighthearted chit-chat or come with easy resolutions.
 Sometimes you’ll have to have difficult conversations with your teammates.
-If and when these situations do arise, just remember to act with empathy.
-Approach the topic softly, keep things objective, and rely on facts, not impressions, to coach employees towards a solution.
+If and when these situations do arise, remember to act with empathy.
+Approach the topic softly, keep things objective, and rely on facts, not impressions, to coach employees toward a solution.

 Additional resources on building trust

-Quarterly and annual reviews are too late to check-in on project progress and goals.
-1-on-1s let you check-in every week or every other week to better understand how things are moving along and if employees will meet, exceed, or miss their targets.
-This not only holds employees accountable, but it lets you address questions and concerns as they pop up and stay up-to-date on changes in project scope or direction.
+Quarterly and annual reviews are too late to check in on project progress and goals.
+1-on-1s let you check in every week or every other week to better understand how things are progressing and if employees will meet, exceed, or miss their targets.
+This holds employees accountable and lets you address questions and concerns as they pop up and stay up-to-date on changes in project scope or direction.
 It also gives you a better idea of who’s underperforming so you can work with that employee to understand what’s causing them to fall behind and how you can help.

 Additional resources on performance